ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 And, in a humorous tone, he went on, “Someone said that I am a genius, handsome and romantic.
 Of course, it’s hard for a girl who sees me not to turn around and look at me again...
 Aargh!”

-Lán WàngJī stopped Wèi WúXiàn’s nonsense talk by giving him a sudden deep kiss, then, he bit Wèi WúXiàn’s lower lip, out of jealousy.
+Lán WàngJī stopped Wèi WúXiàn’s nonsense talk by giving him a sudden deep kiss; then, he bit Wèi WúXiàn’s lower lip out of jealousy.

 “Haaah...”
 Wèi WúXiàn moaned in pain; his lower lip became sensually tinted with a shade of red, and Lán WàngJī’s kisses made Wèi WúXiàn’s lips become moist and slightly shiny.